 Reading aloud really is one of the most consequential, beautiful, and nourishing things we can do.
 The list of good effects of reading aloud is almost without end.

-Print this booklist before going to the library!
 Request your librarian to put these titles on their bookshelf.

 If you’ve been encouraged or informed by something you’ve read here at Deep Roots, please consider liking my page on Facebook, joining us on Pinterest, or subscribing to the helpful email resources.
 Thank you!